FrancoBottinelli/fire_incidents/readme.md

 ```

 ### Findings and thought process
+Resources were selected based on the challenge needs and my experience.
+Though conceptually this data does
+not seem to work relationally, it's the structure I have the most experience with and I know works just fine
+with this scale of data.

+Docker is a must in a project of this sort; I used it for local development purposes
+in this case, allowing me to reduce deployment steps in any machine to 1.
+Of course, it is also very powerful
+for testing and cloud deployment purposes, but those exceed the purpose of this challenge.

 Navigating through the website of the dataset, I found two viable options for data retrieval,
 through CSV or API.
 I've found the API path to be more suitable for the exercise, though CSV downloads
-might be faster for larger amounts of data
+might be faster for larger amounts of data.

+Data models and sources are abstracted for scalability purposes, this application is designed to grow and
+be able to handle multiple sources to multiple models, so each has a Base Model with standard methods and
+exceptions are handled in specific classes.

-I've found the data preety standarized and well layed out in general, so I gave a low priority to data
+I've found the data pretty standarized and well layed out in general, so I gave a low priority to data
 transformation and validation.
 Nevertheless, these concepts are a must in a production environment, so I
 designed for added features in my code layout, having the flexibility for each data model to have its own
-transformations and validations upon instantiation
+transformations and validations upon instantiation.

 A choice I made with data structure was to clean some of the columns of the dataset, I saw lots of
 columns that rarely had any relevant data, so my choice was to group all these details into a
 'incident_details' column, where columns that were not specified in the SQL model would be added to
-this column if they had any relevant values, cleaning lots of empty registers in the process
+this column if they had any relevant values, cleaning lots of empty registers in the process.

 For the reports, I opted for a managed Flask server where a potential B.I team could retrieve data
 from the model through an API gateway and a set of limited attributes.